kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

  3. Am down only $0.25 from my principle (the amount of money I put in).
 Effectively I got all my money back minus 25 cents.
  4. Transferred the remaining ATOM (about $97.68 worth) to somewhere else (in this case on regular coinbase for the staking reward).

+Additionally:

+ * The overall profit of all my trades so far is +29% (bought things at $16.12, sold them at $20.75).
+ * My breakeven point to make that extra $0.25 back from the current $97.68 is currently impossible since my position is at 0.

+So if my investment goal was simply "make back principle" then I can claim success on this position.

 ## Step analysis
 The `--step` and `--end` break up your investments per exchange to see how in aggregate you are doing.
 Let's take BCH: